|

-I cannot begin to tell you how very delighted Paul and I are with our prints!
-We
+I cannot begin to tell you how very

-took them out and just stood there in total amazement as to your artistic
+there in total amazement as to your artistic abilities.
+Every aspect of your

-abilities.
-Every aspect of your work is so superior to any other artist's work
+work is so superior to any other artist's work we have seen.
+You have the

-we have seen.
-You have the ability to create a door into your artwork in which
+ability to create a door into your artwork in which the viewer finds

-go back to - purity, honesty and an appreciation of the simple things in life
+back to - purity, honesty and an appreciation of the simple things in life

 which keep our lives in proper perspective.

-I can say from the bottom of my heart, your prints will be the nicest gifts I
+I can say from the bottom of my heart, your prints will be the nicest gifts

-will touch a positive chord and bless these individuals.
+your artwork will touch a positive chord and bless these individuals.

 Thank you again for working hard and using your gifts/talents so others can

 benefit.
-By viewing your art, one can focus better due to experiencing what we
+By viewing your art, one can focus better due to experiencing what

-in our household and conversations!
+always be promoted in our household and conversations!

 Paul & Kathy Sehnke